2002 Winter Olympics torch relay: Planning

-In February 2001 the nomination process for torchbearers was begun, and the selected persons were announced in September 2001.
+In February 2001, the nomination process for torchbearers was begun.
 SLOC had decided on a theme of Inspire for the Torchbearers, and people were encouraged to nominate those who inspire others.
 Of the 12,012 torchbearer positions, SLOC, Coca-Cola, and Chevrolet each got to select one-third of the nominees, while a few were reserved for providers and special guests at the Opening Ceremony.
 SLOC received approximately 50,000 nominations for its 3,500 positions, so applications were separated by ZIP code then sent to a local community judging panel who scored the applications and selected the torchbearers for their area.
 Coca-Cola and Chevrolet both received more than 120,000 applications for their positions, and both used a random selection process to choose torchbearers.

+SLOC president Mitt Romney was scheduled to release the names of the selected torchbearers in a press conference at New York City's Battery Park on September 12, 2001.
+The press conference had initially been set for the morning of September 11, but it was postponed by one day to allow Romney to lobby Congress for additional Olympics security funding.
+The event was canceled entirely due to the September 11 attacks, which destroyed the World Trade Center towers a few blocks away from the park.
+The announcement of the torchbearers' names was postponed until October 4, when they were unveiled in an event on the steps of the Utah State Capitol.